Fake Aadhaar, foreign handlers: Terror plot busted, 8 arrested in Bengal, Tamil Nadu - BusinessToday

-The Delhi Police has uncovered a major terror module allegedly linked to Pakistan’s Inter-Services Intelligence (ISI) and extremist groups based in Bangladesh, sources told India Today.
+The Delhi Police has uncovered a major terror module allegedly linked to Pakistan’s Inter-Services Intelligence (ISI) and extremist groups based in Bangladesh, as per reported by ANI.

 Eight suspects were arrested in a coordinated operation across Tamil Nadu and West Bengal on Sunday.
 Officials believe the group was planning a large-scale terror attack in India under instructions from foreign handlers.